 RELATED READING: The Best Second-Tier Cities to Visit in China

 Hangzhou Day Tour – Jiangnan Cuisine

 South of the Yangtze River in the Jiangnan area (which includes Hangzhou, Shanghai, and parts of Jiangsu, Anhui, Jiangxi, and Zhejiang) there is a dish that can only be described as a mouthful of flavor and delight – Xiao Long Bao (小笼包).
 Although there is uncertainty about whether these little dumplings filled with tender meat and delicious soup hail from Hangzhou, they are certainly not to be missed in this region.
 Longjing tea isn’t just for drinking either; the dried tea leaves beautifully compliment lightly fried shrimp.

 Should you stay into the evening and are looking for a little romance, come back to the water at the Beijing-Hangzhou Grand Canal and take an evening cruise along the river.
 The Four Seasons and Hyatt Regency are two five-star hotel options situated by West Lake that can make for a luxurious overnight too.

 Even with only 24 hours in Hangzhou, you’ll learn why the city was declared by Marco Polo as “the finest, most splendid city of the world.”
-Our Gastronomic Tour of China gives two whole days to the exploration of the delicate and fresh local Hangzhou cuisine from market to satisfied stomach if you aren’t satisfied with just one night.
+Our Gastronomic Tour of China gives two whole days to the exploration of the delicate and fresh local Hangzhou cuisine – from market to satisfied stomach.